Last Updated on October 10, 2022 by Editorial Team

 Final thoughts

 Initially, children find it challenging to learn short vowels and their sounds.
-Spelling tests just adds to their burden, especially if they find it difficult to distinguish them.
+Spelling tests just add to their burden, especially if they find it difficult to distinguish them.
 As a result, reading is difficult for them as well.
 When it comes to reading difficulties, children frequently have similar issues across grade levels.
-If basics are not cleared in beginning, students may find it challenging in reading fluency in the next grades.
+If the basics are not clear in the beginning, students may find it challenging to read fluently in the next grades.

-It’s easy to teach vowels as long as you remember to be consistent and have fun with them.
+It’s easy to teach vowels using fun online games as long as you remember to be consistent and have fun with them.
 Aim for at least 5-15 minutes each day for such fun sessions.
 It won’t be long before your young learner is reading it to you.